Get involved in 2016! Volunteer for a Barristers' Committee!

 - November: Open Service Task Force volunteer project with the Knoxville Zoo.
 Volunteers cleaned and organized the greenhouses, trimmed foliage, and re-potted plants.
 The volunteers also had the opportunity to learn about and meet the Aldabran Giant Tortoises.

 - December: Open Service Task Force volunteer project with the Dream Connection.
 Volunteers participated in a radiothon for the Dream Connection.

 Disclaimer: Law Firm Listings

 Law Firm Listings contains a directory of law firms in alphabetical order along with a brief description of each firm.
-You may search by firm name or area of practice.
+You may search by firm name, area of practice or attorney last name.